johnrichardrinehart/website/_posts/2017-01-14-reflections.md

 are evil acts.
 The crazy man does not believe that he is crazy.
 Instead, the evildoer believes his acts provide more good to himself (which he values more than the rest of the universe) than evil to the rest of the universe.
 The greedy man is trying to provide for either himself or his family.
-He believe he can be greedy because everyone else continues to survive while he sucks the life out of the economy.
+He believes he can be greedy because everyone else continues to survive while he sucks the life out of the economy.
 If he knew he was killing his host by being greedy then he wouldn't do it.